ISET/isetcornellbox/README.md

 # isetcornellbox

-Data and scripts for evaluating the accuracy of simulating Google Pixel 4a images of a constructed and calibrated Cornell Box
+This repository includes data and software to make the computational methods in this paper reproducible and shared.

+![image](https://user-images.githubusercontent.com/1837145/185008646-bcc9ebf4-87d8-464b-87e6-69dfd1182278.png)

-The arXiv paper cited below describes constructing a Cornell Box, measuring its properties, and acquiring images of the box using a Google Pixel 4a.
-We then used ISETCam and ISET3d tools to simulate the end-to-end process (physics to raw digital values).
+This paper describes constructing a Cornell Box, measuring its properties, and acquiring images of the box using a Google Pixel 4a.
+We then used ISETCam and ISET3d tools to simulate the the scene radiance of the box, the optics of the phone, and the sensor.
+This is an end-to-end process (physics to raw digital values) of the iamge system.

-The key data and analyses of these data - comparing the measurements with the simulation - are implemented in this repository.

 The calculations in this repository depend on [ISETCam](https://github.com/ISET/isetcam/wiki) and [ISET3d (v3)](https://github.com/ISET/iset3d/wiki).
-The scripts to recreate key figures are

-![image](https://user-images.githubusercontent.com/1837145/185008646-bcc9ebf4-87d8-464b-87e6-69dfd1182278.png)

-* Figure_1
-* Figure_2
-* And so forth

-LiveScript versions of these scripts are linked to on the repository's wiki page.
+The calculations are illustrated in the LiveScripts that are linked on the right side of this page.

-**Reference**
+The arXiv paper cited below is a pre-print of the published article.

+** ARXIV Reference**

 [Accurate smartphone camera simulation using 3D scenes](https://arxiv.org/abs/2201.07411)
 <br>Zheng Lyu, Thomas Goossens, Brian Wandell, Joyce Farrell